Call us 24/7 09 828 1731 or Quick Enquiry

 Lead Paint – Removal Risks

-The use of wet scraping using paint strippers/solvents has proven to be one of the most popular, efficient and accepted methods of lead paint removal (refer ASNZS4361.1-2017 Guide to Hazardous Paint Management).
+Wet scraping using paint strippers/solvents has proven to be one of the most popular, efficient, and accepted methods of lead paint removal (refer to ASNZS4361.1-2017 Guide to Hazardous Paint Management).

-However in order for paint strippers/solvents to work so efficiently, softening the paint layer to allow removal, they must use chemicals.
-These chemicals pose serious risk of harm to the user.
-When selecting the paint strippers/solvent it is extremely important that the label is checked to insure that it DOES NOT contain methylene chloride or dichloromethane.
-Methylene Chloride (Dichloromethane) is an extremely efficient paint remover however when using this chemical even a cartridge-style or battery powered device used to filter the air will not be enough.
-Only a full-face respirator with a separate air supply, or exhaust ventilation to remove the fumes will provide protection.
+However, for paint strippers/solvents to work so efficiently, softening the paint layer to allow removal requires chemicals.
+These chemicals pose a serious risk of harm to the user.
+When selecting the paint strippers/solvent, the label must be checked to ensure that it DOES NOT contain methylene chloride or dichloromethane.
+Methylene Chloride (Dichloromethane) is an extremely efficient paint remover; however, when using this chemical, even a cartridge-style or battery-powered device used to filter the air will not be enough.
+Only a full-face respirator with a separate air supply or exhaust ventilation to remove the fumes will provide protection.

-Methylene Chloride (Dichloromethane) poses severe health risks and faces international ban as a paint remover.
+Methylene Chloride (Dichloromethane) poses severe health risks and faces an international ban as a paint remover.
 Refer:

 httpss://www.epa.gov/newsreleases/epa-announces-action-methylene-chloride